ethangyllenhaal/BiodivInfo_Stacks_Fall2022/README.md

 ## Logging in and setting up directories

-Here are the main commands we'll be running for the Stacks class in Biodiversity Informatics.
+Here we'll go over the main commands we'll be running for the Stacks class in Biodiversity Informatics.
+Stacks is a widely used pipeline in bioinformatics, and has a lot of [documentation on its website](https://catchenlab.life.illinois.edu/stacks/).

 Before we get into stacks, we'll have to log on to CARC and make our working directory.
 Fortunately, everything here should take up a maximum of 20 Gb, which is within the range of your alloted home directory storage (100 Gb, up to 200 Gb for a week).
 First, we'll log into our machine.
 I'm assuming we'll be running this on hopper, as it tends to have the fastest queue times: